htadwilliams/Glue/readme.md

-# Keyboard remapping and macroing tool for Windows.
+# Input remapping and macroing tool for Windows.

 WARNING: This globally hooks keyboard/mouse input and logs to file if DEBUG mode is enabled.
 Don't run in DEBUG mode if you don't want your keys logged!